SPECIES — the Society for the Promotion of Evolutionary Computation in Europe and its Surroundings.

 EvoNet spawned a series of lasting workshops which continued beyond the period of EC funding.
 The first were held in Paris in April 1998 providing an influential crystalisation point for researchers interested in Genetic Programming and Evolutionary Robotics.

 Thereafter each year the workshop series expanded include other topics, with EuroGP, EvoAPPS, EvoCOP and EvoMUSART subsequently becoming conferences co-located under the EvoStar banner.
-An uninterrupted annual series of workshops and conferences has been held since 1998, and the 20th anniversary edition of EvoStar will be held in Amsterdam from 19–21 April 2017.
+An uninterrupted annual series of workshops and conferences has been held since 1998.
 Details of all EvoStar events can be found at www.evostar.org

 Support provided by Edinburgh Napier University in helping EvoStar to continue over the years, even after Evonet funding ended, is gratefully acknowledged.
-In 2014, SPECIES was set up to provide an appropriate legal structure for future organisation and support of the EvoStar conferences, and this becomes effective as of this year 2017, while Jennifer Willies continues to act as EvoStar Coordinator.
+In 2014, SPECIES was set up to provide an appropriate legal structure for future organisation and support of the EvoStar conferences, which became effective in 2017, while Jennifer Willies continued to act as EvoStar Coordinator.

 SPECIES beyond EvoStar